studla/RYUTO/README.md

 ./configure [options]
 make

-## Install Boost
+## 1. Install Boost

 Download and install boost from http://www.boost.org.

 If installed to a non-standard path, add with --with-boost for configure.

-## Install htslib
+## 2. Install htslib

 Download and install htslib from https://github.com/samtools/htslib

 If installed to a non-standard path, add with --with-htslib for configure.

+## 3. Install Clp

+Download and install clp from https://projects.coin-or.org/Clp

+If installed to a non-standard path, add with --with-clp for configure.
+In this case you will also need to add -DLEMON_DEFAULT_LP=CLP -DCOIN_ROOT_DIR=custom_path

-## Install Lemon
+## 4. Install Lemon

 Download and install lemon from http://lemon.cs.elte.hu/trac/lemon

 If installed to a non-standard path, add with --with-lemon for configure.

-## Install Clp

-Download and install clp from https://projects.coin-or.org/Clp

-If installed to a non-standard path, add with --with-clp for configure.

-## ZLIB
+## 5. ZLIB

 You may specify a non-standard zlib installation with --with-zlib or disable it with --without-zlib .

-## OpenMP
+## 6. OpenMP

 OpenMP is used for parallelization and needs to be installed in order for this feature to work.